TonichaB/Niche-Crystals/README.md

 ## Deployment

-Niche Crystals has been deployed onto Git Pages.
+The Niche Crystals site has been deployed onto Git Pages.

 ## Local Deployment